-Depending on their nationality and the purpose of their stay, expats may need to get a visa in order to enter, work, study or live in Hong Kong.
-Fortunately, visa requirements aren't as stringent as in many other countries, and forms can be completed in English.
-A variety of companies are also available to assist expats with applying for the appropriate visa for Hong Kong.
+Depending on their nationality and the purpose of their stay, expats may need a visa in order to enter, work, study or live in Hong Kong.
+Fortunately, visa requirements aren't as stringent as in many other countries and the application process is relatively straightforward.

 Many African and Eastern European citizens do, however, need an entry visa.
-This documentation can be applied for at the nearest Chinese diplomatic and consular mission, or can be applied for directly through the Hong Kong Immigration Department, via post or through a local sponsor.
+This documentation can be applied for at the nearest Chinese embassy

 Dependant visas for Hong Kong

-Expats applying for a GEP are entitled to legally bring their dependants to Hong Kong.
-According to Immigration, dependants include unmarried children under the age of 18, spouses and parents over the age of 60.
-An Application for Entry for Residence as Dependants form should be filled out along with the original GEP application.
+Expats in Hong Kong can apply to bring their dependants to Hong Kong.
+Dependants include unmarried children under the age of 18, parents over the age of 60, and spouses of the original visa holder.